-A hen-size round metal hanging feeder, a metal trough work well to feed and water hens.
-Whatever type you choose, its design shouldn’t allow the hens to climb in and scratch around to waste feed, or defecate in it.
+An appropriately-sized round metal hanging feeder and a metal trough work well to feed and water hens.
+Whatever type you choose, its design shouldn’t allow the hens to climb in and scratch around to waste feed or defecate in it.
 It should also be cleanable.
 Plastic feeders and waterers are also excellent options and are easy to sanitize.
 Bear in mind, plastic waterers may crack or become brittle during cold months if they are allowed to ice over.

 Feeding and Watering

-Make clean potable water available at all times.
+Always make clean potable water available for your birds.
 Once a week, disinfect waterers with a solution of one tablespoon of chlorine bleach to a gallon of water.
-Animals including birds drink more water in winter if it is 50° F., and birds will consume 25 percent more water when temperatures soar over 80° F. In cold weather use a water heater, or empty at night and refill in the morning.
-One day without water for any reason will result in less egg production the next few days.
-Eggs are 75% water.
+Animals, including birds, drink more water in winter if it is 50° F., and birds will consume 25% more water when temperatures soar over 80° F. In cold weather use a water heater or empty it at night and refill in the morning.
+One day without water for any reason will result in less egg production the next few days as eggs are 75% water.

-Fresh wood shavings or sawdust six to eight inches deep make an excellent bedding or litter, and is preferable to hay or straw which is difficult to clean up once soiled.
+Fresh wood shavings or sawdust six to eight inches deep make excellent bedding or litter and are preferable to hay or straw, which is difficult to clean up once soiled.
 Stir the litter frequently during the winter to keep it as loose and dry as possible and help keep the hens’ feet and their eggs clean.

-Don’t let the nest boxes run out of shavings either - bare nesting box floors result in broken dirty eggs.
+Don’t let the nest boxes run out of shavings either - bare nesting box floors result in broken, dirty eggs.
 Very wet litter near the water or feed should be replaced.
-If managed properly, cleaning out and changing the litter only needs to happen once a year.
+If managed properly, cleaning out and changing the litter only needs to happen monthly or as needed.

 Once a month, check a few birds for lice or mites, tiny parasites that live on the hens’ skin, particularly around the vent area under the tail.
-They are transmitted by wild birds and can result in lower egg production or death if not controlled.
+Mites are transmitted by wild birds and can result in lower egg production or death if not controlled.
 Most farm supply stores carry pesticides registered for poultry parasites.
 If you do use one of these pesticide products, read and follow the label directions explicitly.
 Chickens that have daily access to loose soil, sand, or bare ground will often dust bathe.
 This helps to manage parasites and adds to the overall well-being of the animal.

 Try to collect the eggs at least twice a day.
-Most hens lay in the morning hours, but afternoon is not uncommon.
+Hens generally lay in the morning hours, but afternoon is not uncommon.
 There will be less breakage and fewer dirty eggs if you can gather them at noon.
 If you need to wash dirty eggs, NEVER soak or leave them in standing water, as eggs are very porous.
 Use warm (110°-115° Fahrenheit) running water and a scrubbing pad.

-Knowing what a healthy bird looks like can help you recognize sooner what unhealthy looks like so you can manage accordingly.
-Healthy laying hens should eat and drink frequently.
-They should stand erect with head and tail elevated.
+Knowing what a healthy bird looks like can help you recognize sooner what unhealthy looks like, so you can manage accordingly.
+Healthy laying hens should eat and drink frequently and they should stand erect with head and tail elevated.
 Their feathers should be smooth and clean, their combs and wattles bright, clean and red.
 Eyes should be bright and open with no discharge or crust.
 The scales on feet and legs should be clean and waxy, cool to the touch, with smooth joints.
 The legs, beaks, combs and wattles of egg-producing hens will be paler.
 Manure should fall in a neat pile and not be stuck to feathers around the back end.
 If any birds have soiled feathers, they should be cleaned immediately with a mild soap and warm water to avoid flystrike or infection.
 All birds should be active, calm and interested in foraging.